 - Biotech 2009, Nov 16-17, 2009, Philadelphia, PA.
 “The Evolving Role of Diagnostics in Bioscience Technology and Health Care: Perspective from an Academic Clinical Lab”

-- Organized and chaired the “Symposium on Innovation in Healthcare Technology and Delivery” (March 10, 2014, Stevens Institute of Technology, Hoboken NJ), which highlighted multidisciplinary advances in medical technology, work force development and healthcare delivery in the era of the Affordable Care Act.
+- Organized and chaired the “Symposium on Innovation in Healthcare Technology and Delivery” (March 10, 2014, Stevens Institute of Technology, Hoboken NJ), whichhighlighted multidisciplinary advances in medical technology, work force development and healthcare delivery in the era of the Affordable Care Act.
 This symposium featured two sessions, each of which included keynote lectures, short presentations by 14 faculty and external collaborators, and panel discussions.
 The session entitled “New Models for Drug Development and Personalized Therapy” highlighted advances in personalized models for preclinical and clinical drug development as well as therapy selection.
 The second session entitled "Healthcare Delivery in the Era of the Affordable Care Act" underscored challenges facing healthcare providers in delivering affordable healthcare with examples of business models, workforce development and technologies that facilitate the process.
 I gave the introductory lecture, was responsible for developing the program and identified and invited the speakers.

 - Organized and chaired New Jersey’s first International Symposium on personalized medicine entitled “Symposium on Human Variation: A Driver of Personalized Medicine.”
 This two-day symposium (Jan 29-30, 2009 at NJ Medical School, Newrak NJ) featured lectures, panel discussions and poster presentations from 18 influential academic and industry scientists and policy makers across North America working at the forefront of translational R&D and the enablement of personalized medicine.
 The audience included basic and clinical research scientists, clinicians, genetic counselors, graduate students, medical residents and postdoctoral fellows.
 I gave the introductory lecture, was responsible for developing the program and curriculum (9.75 CME Credits) and identified and invited the speakers.